Allodapula

 Allodapula is a genus of bees in the family Apidae, subfamily Xylocopinae.
 They are similar in appearance, around 7mm in length, with swarthy head and thorax, contrasting with the brown abdomen.
 After the removal of a number of former species into other genera, the genus as presently defined occurs only in Africa.

 Biology

 The nest is inside a hollow weed or shrub stalk, and the tip of the abdomen is used to close off the nest entrance.
-A set of eggs are laid inside the plant stalk, in quick succession, so as to hatch together.
+A set of eggs is laid inside the plant stalk, in quick succession, so as to hatch together.
 They are placed at about the same height, above the bottom of the nest.
 The larvae are fed on pollen, which like other bees, is carried on hairs of the hind pair of legs.
 The larvae are mostly fed progressively, but being clumped together, they feed on a common food mass.